 The iHoan system provides a WiFi-enabled home cloud-based security alarm system, with a hub, a pair of contact sensors, motion sensor, and a smart doorbell.

-A year or so ago, this lot would have cost around $300 but is available for $110 (For the latest prices and discounts, check here) and is currently on sale for half that amount, potentially making it quite a bargain.
+A year or so ago, this lot would have cost around $300 but is now available now for way less (For the latest prices and discounts, check here) and is currently on sale for half that amount, potentially making it quite a bargain.

 The hub can provide audio with a 90-decibel siren and flashing light alerts when there is an alarm.
 It is Wi-Fi based and doesn’t need additional smart home technology to run.